AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

 1. To help ensure that you can recover access to your account, enter a **Recovery Email**.

-   This email address is needed if you cannot generate a Verification Code from your two-factor authentication application and you do not have access to an unused pre-generated Recovery Code.
+   This email address is needed if you cannot generate a verification code from your two-factor authentication application and you do not have access to an unused pre-generated recovery code.

-   Once every 24 hours, you can generate and send a temporary Recovery Code to your designated Recovery email address.
+   Once every 24 hours, you can generate and send a temporary recovery code to your designated recovery email address.
 You can use this code to regain account access.

    >[!IMPORTANT]
    >
-   >Maintain access to your Recovery email account.
+   >Maintain access to your recovery email account.
 Otherwise, you cannot use temporary recovery codes sent to that account.

    ![Set recovery email](./assets/commerce-account-2fa-set-recovery-email.png)<!-- zoom -->

 1. Select the confirmation checkbox and select **[!UICONTROL Submit]** to close the dialog.

-   The system sends an email notification to the Recovery Email that you designated to confirm that particular email address is on file as your Recovery Email for receiving temporary Recovery Codes.
+   The system sends an email notification to the recovery email that you designated to confirm that particular email address is on file as your recovery email for receiving temporary recovery codes.

 ## Change your two-factor authentication application